Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 “We throw a big feast!”
 Vemik agreed chirpily.

-“I didn’t mean---” Allison couldn’t help herself: her face split into a smile and she laughed. “...Thanks, Sky-Thinker.”
+“I didn’t mean - ” Allison couldn’t help herself: her face split into a smile and she laughed. “...Thanks, Sky-Thinker.”

 Vemik grinned: He had Helped.
 Yan meanwhile waved his tail in the general direction of the living room, where Amanda could be heard clucking over her sons again.
 “Many things to do first.”